samuraijane/dc-builders/week14/3-saturday/exercises/ex1/README.md

-you have imported your dependencies into server.js you have created a database connection in server.js run the npx command that creates the model Author with the fields that correspond to the Author table columns
+you have imported your dependencies into server.js you have created a database connection in server.js run the npx command that creates the model Author with the fields that correspond to the Author table columns you should now have a models directory create an api directory inside this direcotry, create authorApi.js this is where you will create your endpoint